MagmaDNN/magmadnn/docs/contributing.md

 `src` contains the source files (.cpp and .cu) for the entire library.
 Everything defined in `include` must be implemented here.
 #### docs
 The `docs` folder contains these contributing guidelines and is the destination for doxygen output.
 Assuming doxygen is properly installed, running `make docs` (or `doxygen doxygen.config`) in the project root directory will build the docs into the `docs` folder.
+#### scripts
+The scripts directory contains several tools to assist in the development of MagmaDNN.
+More information is located in [scripts/README.md](/scripts/README.md).
 #### testing
 `testing` contains ~unit-test-ish type tests.
 They are intended to ensure that the library is installed and running correctly.
 If `sh run_tests.sh` does not succeed, then something went wrong with the installation.
 #### examples